 - Value for money including subsidy-per-head

-- Its potential legacy and long term impact
+- Potential legacy and long term impact

 If we like your project, we’ll be in touch and work with you to firm up your project and its budget.
 Once we are all happy with the plan, we will send an agreement to confirm the terms of your award, and the project you will deliver.

 As this award will be coming from National Lottery Funds we want to be clear about what will be expecting from you.
-When you receive your agreement it will contain clauses on the following:
+When you receive your agreement it will contain points on the following: